← Back to Resources

 First Article Inspection rejection rates should approach zero with proper planning, attention to detail, and effective quality management tools.
 Most rejections result from preventable documentation errors, not actual part nonconformance.

 By understanding common pitfalls and implementing systematic checks before submission, aerospace suppliers improve acceptance rates, reduce cycle times, and strengthen customer relationships.
-The best FAIRs are ones customers approve on first review—because you've already caught and corrected any issues before they click "submit."
+The best FAIRs are ones customers approve on first review -- because you have already caught and corrected any issues before they click "submit."

 Want to eliminate errors in your AS9102 FAIRs?
 Try GroundControl and see how we help aerospace manufacturers achieve first-pass FAIR acceptance.